 Discovery Learning Alliance, formerly Discovery Channel Global Education Partnership, provides learning centers for underserved primary schools in Brazil, Nigeria, South Africa and Venezuela.
 The learning centers advance the quality of education through technology, video programming and innovative teacher training.
 These tools are having a positive impact on student learning and teacher effectiveness.

 Indonesia and Saudi Arabia

 In Indonesia and Saudi Arabia, Chevron has helped to found, develop and fund polytechnic schools to train students for jobs in the industrial sector.
 Launched in 2008, the Saudi Petroleum Services Polytechnic in Dammam was the first of its kind in the kingdom.
-It graduated its first class of field service professionals in 2010.
+Its first class of field service professionals graduated in 2010.

 In Indonesia, Chevron built and sponsors two polytechnic schools.
 Riau Caltex Polytechnic was built in 2001, and Politeknik Aceh was built with our partners in the long-term recovery effort following the 2004 tsunami.
-More than 2,500 students have graduated from these two schools, and both polytechnics have a current enrollment of 1,833.
+More than 3,300 students have graduated from these two schools.

 In 2004, Chevron, Mississippi State University and other leaders in early childhood development and education founded Excel by 5, an early childhood education initiative that helps children be happy, healthy and ready to learn at age 5.
-Chevron’s continued participation and financial support, now at $2 million, has aided more than 36 Mississippi communities to become “candidate” or “certified” in Excel By 5.
-By encouraging best practices in early learning and child development, Excel By 5 benefits the children of Mississippi families today and sets the stage for a bright future tomorrow.
+Chevron’s continued participation and financial support, more than $2 million, has aided more than 41 Mississippi communities to become “candidate” or “certified” in Excel by 5.
+By encouraging best practices in early learning and child development, Excel by 5 benefits the children of Mississippi families today and sets the stage for a bright future tomorrow.